Culture-bound syndrome: Cultural collision between medical perspectives

 Within the traditional Hmong culture, epilepsy (qaug dab peg) directly translates to "the spirit catches you and you fall down" and is said to be an evil spirit called a dab that captures one's soul and makes one ill.
 In this culture, individuals with seizures are seen to be blessed with a gift: an access point into the spiritual realm which no one else has been given.
 In Westernised society, epilepsy is recognized as a serious long-term brain condition that can have a major impairment on an individual's life.
 The way the illness is dealt with in Hmong culture is vastly different due to the high status epilepsy has in the culture, compared to individuals who have the condition in Westernised societies.
 Individuals with epilepsy within the Hmong culture are a source of pride for their family.

 Another culture-bound illness is neurasthenia, which is a vaguely described medical ailment in Chinese culture that presents as lassitude, weariness, headaches, and irritability and is mostly linked to emotional disturbance.
 A report done in 1942 showed that 87% of patients diagnosed by Chinese psychiatrists as having neurasthenia could be reclassified as having major depression according to the DSM-3 criteria.
-Another study conducted in Hong Kong showed that most patients selectively presented their symptoms according to what they perceived as appropriate and tended to only focus on somatic suffering, rather than the emotional problems they were facing.
+Another study conducted in Hong Kong showed that most patients selectively presented their symptoms according to what they perceived as appropriate and tended to focus on only somatic suffering, rather than the emotional problems they were facing.